 I started tutoring math in high school, and tutored math (Pre-Algebra to Calculus 1) and Spanish (1 to 4) at my college's success center for 4 years.
 After graduating with my Bachelor's degree in Math I became a high school math teacher in Hawaii for 8 years and earned a Master's degree in Education.
 I taught Algebra 1, Geometry, Algebra 2, Precalculus, Trigonometry, Statistics and Probability, as well as AP Calculus AB and AP Statistics.
-Currently I am a high school Geometry teacher at a Virtual Charter School.
+Currently I am a high school Math teacher in Boerne, Texas.
 While I specialize in tutoring math, I also enjoy tutoring Spanish.
 In my free time I enjoy traveling to different countries and seeing new places.

 Undergraduate Degree: The University of West Florida - Bachelors, Math

 Graduate Degree: University of Hawaii at Manoa - Masters, Masters of Education in Teaching reading, traveling to new places, spending time with my dog